NormB/voip-stack/docs/DEVELOPER_GUIDE.md

 ## Overview

-**voip-stack** is a production-ready VoIP infrastructure platform for Apple Silicon Macs using libvirt/QEMU virtualization.
+**voip-stack** is a production-ready VoIP infrastructure platform for Apple Silicon Macs using Lima/QEMU virtualization with Debian 12 ARM64 VMs.
 It provides a three-tier VoIP architecture with:

 - **SIP Proxy** (OpenSIPS) - Call routing and registration
 - **PBX** (Asterisk) - Call processing and dialplans